DNP 810 Topic 4 Discussion Question 2 PEER Posts

 Hello Angela,

 Thank you for your post, I agree with you that quantitative research is numerical-driven and looks for objective data.
 Quantitative data refers to any information that can be quantified, counted, or measured, and given a numerical value.
 Qualitative data is descriptive in nature, expressed in terms of language rather than numerical values, for example, gender, religious preference, and socio-economic status.
 Quantitative research is based on numeric data, for example, weight, height, age.
-Qualitative research focuses on the qualities of users-the ‘why’ behind the numbers (Cargo M, Harris J, Pantoja T, et al, 2018).
-It’s hard to conduct a successful data analysis without qualitative and quantitative data.
+Qualitative research focuses on the qualities of users-the why behind the numbers (Cargo M, Harris J, Pantoja T, et al, 2018).
+Its hard to conduct a successful data analysis without qualitative and quantitative data.
 They both have their advantages and disadvantages and often complement each other.

 Reference